-Short Sale Information and Favorable Laws for California Homeowners
+Short Sale Information and Favorable Laws for California Homeowners in 2014

 First Mortgage: SB 931 Deficiency Waiver on Short Sales